 As the only proposed mobile satellite service using intersatellite links, the IRIDIUM system allows users to make and receive calls from anywhere on Earth, including polar and ocean regions.

-Intersatellite crosslinks reduce the number of Earth stations required and allow for lower operating costs compared to other systems.
+Intersatellite crosslinks reduce the number of Earth stations required and allow for lower operating costs compared to other systems in the Iridium Communications Network.
 The transmissions take place in the Ka frequency band between 23.18 and 23.38 GHz.

-The IRIDIUM system utilizes a combination of Frequency Division Multiple Access and Time Division Multiple Access (FDMA/TDMA) signal multiplexing to make the most efficient use of limited spectrum.
+The Iridium Communications Network utilizes a combination of Frequency Division Multiple Access and Time Division Multiple Access (FDMA/TDMA) signal multiplexing to make the most efficient use of limited spectrum.

 The L-Band serves as the link between the satellite and IRIDIUM subscriber equipment.
 The Iridium subscriber equipments have been authorized by the European Administrations to operate in the band 1621.35 – 1626.5 MHz for both uplink and downlink.